What kind of Edinburgh?

 5. Children and young people, their families and their communities will be empowered to improve their wellbeing.

-The children describe the project and their experience of participation in this short film:
+The children described the project and their experience of participation through this short film:

 A delegation of children and young people presented the What Kind of Edinburgh? outcomes to the Edinburgh Council Education, Children and Families Committee in May 2019 and to the Edinburgh Children’s Partnership Board in June 2019.

-The What Kind of Edinburgh? magazine, highlighting the outcomes of the project is now available to everyone working in the City’s children’s services.
-Direct, tangible and informed action can now be taken by the City of Edinburgh Council to better the lives of children and young people.
+The What Kind of Edinburgh? magazine, highlighting the outcomes of the project is available online below, and in hard copy for everyone working in the City’s children’s services.

 Date: 2018